 Now, we proceed to the calculation of the probabilities of interruption (PI) of each path.
 The probabilities of interruption must be calculated (using equation 2), using the probabilities of detection (PD) of each level of detection, but only until the respective CDP.

-(2)
+PI=1-i=1m1-PDi (eq.
+3.1) (2)

 Where: